threefoldtech/info_grid/src/playground/fullVm.md

 You can also go to JSON tab for full details
 ![ ](../playground/img/weblet_vm6.png)

-## Difference Between Full Virtual Machine and Micro Virtual Machine
+## Difference Between Full VM and Micro VM

 - Full VM contains a default disk attached to it which is not the case in the Micro VM where you needed to make sure to attach a disk to it or the VM will fail
 - The default disk is mounted on / so if you want to attach any additional disks, you have to choose a different mounting point